Cyphrme/Coze/README.md

 ## Revoke

-A Coz key may be revoked by signing a coze containing the field `rvk` with an integer value greater than `0`.
+A Coz key may be revoked by signing a coz containing the field `rvk` with an integer value greater than `0`.
 The integer value `1` is suitable to denote revocation and the current Unix timestamp is the suggested value.

 - `rvk` - Unix timestamp of key expiry.

-`rvk` and `iat` must be a positive integer less than 2^53 – 1 (9,007,199,254,740,991), which is the integer precision limit specified by IEEE754 minus one.
+`rvk` and `now` must be a positive integer less than 2^53 – 1 (9,007,199,254,740,991), which is the integer precision limit specified by IEEE754 minus one.
 Revoke checks must error if `rvk` is not an integer or larger than 2^53 - 1.

 Coz explicitly defines a self-revoke method so that third parties may revoke leaked keys.
 Systems storing Coz keys must accept valid revoke cozies where pay is under 2048 bytes and must immediately mark the associated key as revoked, even if a future revocation time is specified.

-Key expiration policies, key rotation, backdating, and alternative revocation methods are outside the scope of Coze.
+Key expiration policies, key rotation, backdating, and alternative revocation methods are outside the scope of Coz.

 ### Example Self Revoke